davidcranor/Blinky-Snare/README.md

-Contains design files for the Blinky Snare drum created for Imogen Heap in
+Contains design files for the Blinky Snare drum created for Imogen Heap.

 For more information, see http://www.davidcranor.com/#/blinky-snare/